 Then what would happen if every detail of a screenshot was indistinguishable from the real deal?
 Vestige has a consistent forensic means to combat this situation through document authentication.
 Artifacts reviewed by Vestige are standardized and embedded in common image and audio formats that serves primarily as tag values.
 Artifacts typically included are date and time information of when the screenshot was taken, the device make and model that took the screenshot.
 Other artifacts, depending on device, can include values such as camera flash setting, GPS coordinates, image orientation, and other identifying information.

-If you need professional assistance on mobile device forensics matters, including questionable screenshots with suspicion of falsified evidence, CONTACT Vestige Digital Investigations today.
+If you need professional assistance on mobile device forensics matters on how to prove text messages are fake in court, including questionable screenshots with suspicion of falsified evidence or text message analysis, CONTACT Vestige Digital Investigations today.

 Senior Forensic Analyst